294coder/Efficient-MIF/README.md

 # NEWS✨
+2024.09.27: Two papers (about **Implicit Neural Representation and Diffusion Models**) for pansharpening and HMIF tasks are accepted by _Neurips 2024_.
+Ready to release the code.
+Stay Tuned!

-2024.08.31: Two papers for pansharpening and HMIF tasks are accepted by ACM MM 2024.
+2024.08.31: Two papers for pansharpening and HMIF tasks are accepted by _ACM MM 2024_.
 You can find the guidances in Model Cards.

 2024.07.24: Some downstream tasks: a) detection task; b) segmentation task, c) depth estimation are ready to release.